-Out of the 97 projects presented during the subsequent competition for the reconstruction of the Palace, the number ones were the architects Charles Barry and Augustus Welby Pugin.
+Out of the 97 projects presented during the subsequent competition for the reconstruction of the Palace, the winners were the architects Charles Barry and Augustus Welby Pugin.
 In 1847, the building was practically finished with 1,200 rooms, 11 courtyards, and 2,1 miles of corridors.

 The sumptuous façade offers a breath-taking panorama, where you can see the gilded pinnacles and the statues of the English kings reflected in the Thames.
-Victoria Tower, the largest and tallest tower, is found on the south-western part of the Palace.
-A copy of all the Parliament laws is kept in this tower.
-On the north side of the Palace is the world famous tower, Big Ben.
+Victoria Tower, the largest and tallest tower, is found in the south-western part of the Palace, where a copy of all of Parliament's laws is kept.
+On the north side of the Palace is the world-famous tower, Big Ben.

 The Palace of Westminster can only be visited on Saturdays or during July and August.
 To get the tickets you can queue and get them on the same day of your visit.
 Nevertheless, we recommend you get there early so as not to wait too long.

 If you want to attend a debate, it is possible to go to St. Margaret Street from Monday to Thursday and certain Fridays as well.

 From Tuesday to Friday: 9:15 am to 4:30 pm